 Rhode Island Tourism Industry

-- The total traveler economy surpassed $7.0 billion in 2019, registering $7.1 billion and increasing 4.0%.
+The total traveler economy declined 30.6% in 2020, registering $4.9 billion.
 This includes visitor spending, tourism-related construction, and supporting industries.

 Useful Research Links